Wall Street drops back to lowest since 2020 as fear returns - KESQ

 NEW YORK (AP) — Stocks are back to falling on Wall Street Thursday as worries about a possible recession and rising bond yields put the squeeze back on markets.

-The S&P 500 was 2.9% lower in afternoon trading and dropped to its lowest level since late 2020 earlier in the morning.
+The S&P 500 was 2.1% lower in midday trading and dropped to its lowest level since late 2020 earlier in the morning.
 The washout has the index on track to erase its big rally from a day before.
 That’s when forceful moves by the Bank of England to get suddenly spiking U.K. yields under control led to a global burst of relief among investors.

 That renewed calm seems to have lasted just a day.
 For markets to really turn higher, after U.S. stocks have lost more than 20% of their value this year, analysts say investors will need to see a break from the high inflation that’s swept the world.